 A Positive Experience for People Coming to live in Scotland

-This new National Indicator ‘A Positive Experience for People Coming to live in Scotland’ was added to the NPF following the 2018 refresh.
-It falls within the ‘International’ National Outcome, which sets out the ambition for Scotland to be “open, connected, and make a positive contribution internationally”.
+The National Indicator ‘A Positive Experience for People Coming to live in Scotland’ falls within the ‘International’ National Outcome, which sets out the ambition for Scotland to be “open, connected, and make a positive contribution internationally”.

 This indicator is intended to measure one important dimension of migrants’ experiences in Scotland – a strong sense of belonging.
 The indicator shows the percentage of migrants who ‘very’/’fairly’ strongly feel they belong in their neighbourhood in Scotland.